Affirmation: 8th Grade

 - Heritage Trip to Boston

-In the spring the Affirmation class (with its teachers and chaperones) will travel to Boston for an intensive long weekend.
+In April the Affirmation class (with its teachers and chaperones) travel to Boston for an intensive long weekend.
 As they walk the cobblestone streets of Boston they will explore our history and the people who made it happen, and learn more about Unitarian Universalism and social activism.
-They will visit Harvard University and the places where Emerson and Thoreau discussed, reflected and wrote on the matters of life.
-Boston is where both American Unitarianism and American Universalism developed, and the class will stop at UUA headquarters.
-Families are involved in the fundraising of the trip, such as hosting a Pancake Breakfast and other events.
+Boston is where both American Unitarianism and American Universalism developed and where the Headquarter is located.
+Our Boston schedule is full packed with educational and fun tours, church visits and attending Sunday service, destination sites as well as free time and time to reflect.
+Families are involved in the fundraising of the trip, such as hosting Pancake Breakfast and other events.

 - Statement of Faith